top of page

 Non-surgical treatments, which are generally less invasive and more affordable than surgical options, are highly effective and used initially for most mild and moderate stages of periodontitis.

-• Scaling and root planing: A deep cleaning procedure that removes plaque and calcified plaque (called tartar, which cannot be brushed off) from around the teeth under the gums, as well as removing the tartar build-up on the root surfaces deep under gums.
-This returns the root to its formerly smooth shape, so the gums can re-attach to the root.
+A deep cleaning, which is Root Planing, removes plaque and calcified plaque from around the teeth under the gums, as well as removing the tartar build-up on the root surfaces deep under the gums.
+This returns the root to its formerly smooth shape, so the gums can reattach to the root.This procedure helps eliminate bacteria, reduce inflammation, and prevent further progression of gum disease.
+Local anesthesia may be used to minimize discomfort, and follow-up care ensures long-term effectiveness.

 Surgical Treatments

-• Bone Grafting & Guided Tissue Regeneration (GTR): A dental bone graft can replace bone lost to periodontits.
+• Bone Grafting & Guided Tissue Regeneration (GTR): A dental bone graft can replace bone lost to periodontitis.
 It is also used when the only option to save the tooth/teeth is to repair the damaged bone.

 • Gum grafting: Gum grafting, or tissue grafting, is used to restore gum tissue that has been lost due to gum recession, typically a consequence of bone loss.
+This treatment acts to provide more stability to the tooth, and protection against future cavities on the root surfaces and future bone loss.

 Blogs-Periodontics